 Gallindo’s slasher is a surprisingly good effort that excels mainly because of its skillful direction and enthusiastic plot, which attempts to cover areas not usually approached by slasher movies.
 It is in fact so good that I was reminded of the classic Arnold Schwarzenegger hit Predator on occasion.
 There’s something about the way that the creepy-masked assassin jogs through the forest and stalks the panic-stricken troupe as they struggle to escape the maniac’s ability to blend into the wilderness

-Despite Gallindo’s obvious awareness of genre platitudes (the bogeyman even uses a claw-fingered glove a la Freddy Kruegar), Trampa also attempts to add something different to the standard template.
-Whilst the majority of the runtime plays by the concrete rules of the category, the final third heralds a significant step in individuality as the maniac arms himself with a machine gun and entices the hero to his lair for the final showdown.
+Despite Gallindo’s obvious awareness of genre platitudes (the bogeyman even uses a claw-fingered glove a la Freddy Kruegar), Trampa attempts to add something different to the standard template.
+Whilst the majority of the runtime plays by the concrete rules of the category, the final third heralds a significant step in originality, as the maniac arms himself with a machine gun and entices the hero to his lair for the final showdown.
 From here on, the film rapidly swaps genres and becomes almost an action film, which depending on your taste will either excite or disappoint you.
 The last slasher that tried to crossbreed the two styles was that shoddy eighties entry ‘The Majorettes’, which made a real mess of the combination